1e4/idlescape/README.md

 ## Feature List
 - Update title bar on browsers to let you know what action you are doing, or to let you know if you are idling
+- Title bar now tells you how many bars you have left to smith based on Heat and Bars

 ## Requests
 - Feel free to open a new issue if you are wanting a specific utility